-Drayage trucks have a very specific use case, which is to transport containerized, bulk, and break-bulk cargo from ports and railyards to their next location.
-The term drayage truck is defined by CARB as Class 7 and 8 trucks (trucks with a gross vehicle weight rating of greater than 26,000 pounds) that are used for transporting cargo, such as containerized bulk, or break-bulk goods, that operates (a) on or transgresses through port of intermodal rail yard property for the purpose of loading, unloading or transporting cargo, including transporting empty containers and chassis or (2) off port or intermodal rail yard property transporting cargo or empty containers or chassis that originated from or is destined to a port or intermodal rail yard property.7
+from ports and railyards to their next location.
+The term drayage truck is defined by CARB as Class 7 and 8 trucks (truck a with a great which a weight action of greaters than 20,000 as which the truck and for the second sec trucks (trucks with a gross vehicle weight rating of greater than 26,000 pounds) that are used for transporting cargo, such as containerized bulk, or break-bulk goods, that operates (a) on or transgresses through port of intermodal rail yard property for the purpose of loading, unloading or transporting cargo, including transporting empty containers and chassis or (2) off port or intermodal rail yard property transporting cargo or empty containers or chassis that originated from or is destined to a port or intermodal rail yard property.